r00kieAd/testimonials-grid-section/README.md

 ## :dart: About ##

 This is a testimonials grid section exercise from frontend mentor.
 I took this execercise to practice grid layout while learning the responsive design layouts in web dev.
-Had some difficulties setting while managing the widths of each grid item on different screen sizes while main div was centered.
-To avoide this, instead of centering the div, I added a translateY of dynamic viewport height which will push the div to some extent to make it look centered.
+Had some difficulties setting the contents of grid items while managing the widths of each grid item on different screen sizes while main div was centered.
+To avoid this, instead of centering the div, I added a translateY of dynamic viewport height which will push the div to some extent to make it look centered.
 If anyone is here and experienced, your feedback would be appreciated.

 ## :sparkles: Features ##